mpaiva/blog/_pages/about.md

 #### As leader

+<small>Creative Director - ProcessMap, Corp, Florida</small>

+Built a world-class cross-functional team of designers and front-end developers; established a healthy and fast-paced creative environment that enabled frequent engagement with end-users.

-<small>Sapient Global Markets, New York City</small>
+<small>Creative Director - Sapient Global Markets, New York City</small>

-Consulted with various Wall Street banks to accelerate embedded design teams with Lean UX practices.
+Played a strategic role in introducing Lean UX practices in the design process to help accelerate the way Sapient UX teams were embedded in Agile environments.
+Lead multiple strategic design initiatives with Wall Street banks while directing product design teams.

-<small>Reuters, Boston/New York City</small>
+<small>UX Director - Reuters, Boston/New York City</small>

-Contributed as the first certified ScrumMaster, building cross-functional teams and creating new methods to foster collaboration among UX designers, engineers and product management.
+Thomson Reuters Eikon Mobile - Responsible for the overall interaction design of wearables, smartphones, and tablets for Thomson Reuters Eikon.
+Introduced responsive web design practices design systems components, while converting .Net into proper web standards adoption using HTML5 and CSS3 using Angular.

 ---